Continuation of fixed points and bifurcations from ODE to flow-kick disturbance models: Discussion

 However, this story changes as disturbance frequency decreases.
-Although saddle-node and transcritical bifurcations do persist from 1D continuous to flow-kick systems, they can occur at different disturbance rates.
+Although saddle-node and transcritical bifurcations do persist from continuous to flow-kick systems, they can occur at different disturbance rates.
 This phenomenon was previously observed for additively harvested populations with logistic growth \cite{zeeman2018resilience} and with an Allee effect \cite{meyer2018quantifying}.
 It also appears in the Klausmeier model of vegetation and precipitation (section \ref{sec:klaus}) and the harvested predator-prey system (section \ref{sec:predprey}).
 In the Klausmeier model, an increase in the bifurcation value of the rainfall parameter $\p$ as return time $\tau$ increases means that that higher average precipitation rates are needed to maintain a stable vegetated equilibrium as the time between precipitation events becomes longer.
-In the predator-prey model, sustainable harvesting of the predator population requires lower harvesting rates when harvests are discretized, more spread out (and more intense) because the transcritical bifurcation that represents predator collapse occurs at a lower value of the harvesting parameter $\p$ as the recovery period $\tau$ increases.
+In the predator-prey model, sustainable harvesting of the predator population requires lower harvesting rates when harvests are discretized, more spread out, and more intense, because the transcritical bifurcation that represents predator collapse occurs at a lower value of the harvesting parameter $\p$ as the recovery period $\tau$ increases.
 As noted by \cite{meyer2018quantifying} and \cite{zeeman2018resilience}, these patterns have real implications for a system's resilience to disturbance.
 First, we may underestimate a system's vulnerability to regime changes if we smooth out the discrete quality of disturbances in our models.
 Second, changes to the timing of real-world disturbances---while maintaining the same average disturbance rate---can drive tipping.
+Importantly, the magnitude of repeated kicks needed to drive tipping tends to be lower than the distance to a threshold in state space, due to the accumulation of disturbance and incomplete recovery.
+While the details will vary by system, our bifurcation continuation results may aid analysis of flow-kick bifurcation thresholds by providing a seed for numerical continuation starting near $\tau=0$.